-Your computer has four memory slots for installing or replacing DDR4 DIMMs that provide up to a maximum of 64 GB system memory.
+Your computer has four memory slots for installing or replacing DDR4 DIMMs.
 When installing or replacing a memory module, use the following guidelines:

 - Use any of DDR4 ECC UDIMMs or DDR4 non-ECC UDIMMs for your computer.
-Do not install ECC and non-ECC UDIMMs into the same computer. - Use 4 GB, 8 GB, or 16 GB non-ECC UDIMMs in any combination up to a maximum of 64 GB. - Use 8 GB or 16 GB ECC UDIMMs in any combination up to a maximum of 64 GB.
+Do not install ECC and non-ECC UDIMMs into the same computer. - Use 4 GB, 8 GB, 16 GB, or 32 GB non-ECC UDIMMs in any combination up to a maximum of 128 GB. - Use 8 GB or 16 GB ECC UDIMMs in any combination up to a maximum of 64 GB.